 These colors—so saturated in the skein, so vibrant—become something very subtle as they are knitted.
 If you have yet to work with silk and mohair like this, you are in for a treat.

-We brought this yarn to the Shop to go with our Sommerfeld Shawl, featured in Field Guide No. 4: Log Cabin.
+And Loft is the choice for Ann Weaver’s floaty Sommerfeld Shawl, featured in Mason-Dixon Knitting Field Guide No. 4: Log Cabin.
 We figured some knitters might want to create their own colorways for this inventive wrap.
 Pick one skein each of four different shades, or four skeins of one shade if you’re a purist.
 Whatever you do, it will be lovely.

 In addition, we have long admired the patterns over at Churchmouse Yarn and Teas for mohair/silk yarn.
 These are all beauties: